nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `import FILENAME.json`

 - **IMPORTANT**: Upon importing data, the original data will be entirely overridden with the new json file.
-If you wish to save the current data you may `export` the data first (see <u>Exporting contacts</u> for more details).
-If you wish to append current and new data, you may do so manually as long as you ensure that it adheres to the expected format (see <u>Expected format</u> for more details).
+If you wish to save the current data you may refer to [Exporting the data](#exporting the data).
+If you wish to append current and new data, you may do so manually as long as you ensure that it adheres to the expected format (see [Expected format](#expected format) for more details).
 - File **must** be a `json` file.
 Ensure that the extension `.json` follows the `FILENAME`
 - File **must** be in the same folder as the application JAR file.
-- File **must** be in the expected format of MediContact data (see <u>Expected format</u> for more details).
+- File **must** be in the expected format of MediContact data (see [Expected format](#expected format) for more details).
 - Patient information in the file **must** follow constraints of MediContact.
-E.g. name must contain only alphanumeric characters, phone number must be exactly 8 digits long (see <u>Summary of input constraints</u> for more details).
+E.g. name must contain only alphanumeric characters, phone number must be exactly 8 digits long (see [Summary of parameter constraints](#summary of parameter constraints) for more details).
-- **Warning**: Upon execution of `import` folder `data` containing `addressbook.json` will be created in the same directory as the application JAR if not already existing.
-Any manual modification to `addressbook.json` will be reflected in the application though it is **not recommended** to manually edit `addressbook.json` due to the potential of mistakes in formatting  which would result in data not showing in the UI.
+- **Warning**: Any manual modification to `addressbook.json` will be reflected in the application though it is **not recommended** to manually edit `addressbook.json` due to the potential of mistakes in formatting  which would result in data not showing in the UI.
 In case of this, upon reversing the wrong modifications, UI should return to normal.

 Example: